-Diablo II is the sequel to Blizzard Entertainment's widely popular action-RPG set in the realm of Sanctuary.
-The game was released on July 29, 2000 to great success and was awarded with an entry into the Guinness Book of World Records of the same year as the fastest selling computer game ever.
-Even to this day, the game is well-populated on Battle.net and the announcement of a third title in the franchise in June of 2008 has again lead to significant increase in sales.
+Diablo II is an action-RPG by Blizzard Entertainment, released in 2000 for the PC.
+It is the sequel to 1997's Diablo, once again taking place in the fantasy world of Sanctuary.
+The game found great critical and commercial success - in the year of its release, it was named by the Guinness Book of World Records as the fastest-selling computer game ever.
+Even to this day, the game is well-populated on Battle.net and the announcement of a third title in the franchise in 2008 led to another significant increase in sales.

 The story picks up at a point not too long after the defeat of Diablo in the first game.
 The hero emerged from the labyrinth under the town of Tristram having defeated Diablo and carrying his Soulstone in his head, in order to contain Diablo's dark spirit.
 We are told by Deckard Cain that while the town celebrated the defeat of Diablo and the return of peace to the town, the hero struggled with the evil spirit within until finally it overcame him.
 Having become the human embodiment of Diablo, set out to find his brothers, the Prime Evils Mephisto and Baal, in order to free them and attempt to retake Sanctuary.